Intraoperative Electron Radiation Therapy

-An exciting new way of delivering radiation therapy is intraoperative radiation therapy, or IORT, (also called IOeRT, because electrons are involved).
+An exciting new way of delivering radiation therapy is intraoperative radiation therapy, or IOERT, (also called IORT).
 This procedure is preformed at the time of surgery, immediately after the tumor was removed from the breast.
 The radiation beam is aimed directly at the area of the tumor bed, while surrounding healthy tissues are moved aside to protect them from unneeded radiation.

 The advantage of this method, that is still undergoing clinical trials, is that it can deliver the entire radiation treatment, or much of it, in a single dose, while you are still in surgery.
 You may still need external beam radiation, but for a much shorter time.
 For women who do not live near a radiation therapy facility, the decrease in travel is a great relief.